neutrons/SNAPRed/docs/source/glossary.rst

         higher values leading to a smoother signal.
 It is often adjusted as part of the :term:`Normalization` or :term:`Reduction` processes and is applied via algorithms within a :term:`Recipe`.

+    SNAPRequest
+        An object containing a :term:`Recipe` to be executed

+    SNAPResponse
+        The resulting object after executing a :term:`SNAPRequest` that contains a response code, and may contain a message and other data.

     Software Metadata
         This refers data about how SNAPRed operates.
         A prime example of this is the current mappings the InterfaceController has to the various services.